June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 moon, making enormous bubbles with a huge bubble wand.
 Lying on a bed of nails, creating your own roller coaster and then riding it, in a virtual machine that

 turned and flipped and went up and down.
 The place was called Wonderworks and it was very imaginative.
-They had all sorts of mind teasing puzzles and things
+They had all sorts of mind teasing puzzles and

-around and around.
+that can go around and around and flip through the air.
 There were no lines so we each sat in our own.
-At one point I was laughing so hard I lost all concentration, and footing on my pedals, so my
+At one point I was laughing so hard I lost all

-car stopped completely upside down and froze in mid air for a moment.
-It gave me a chance to regain my footing and not loose too much momentum so I could
+concentration, and footing on my pedals, so my car stopped completely upside down and froze in mid air for a moment.
+It gave me a chance to regain my

-catch back up with Frank and the loop count.
+footing and not loose too much momentum so I could catch back up with Frank and the loop count.
 It was sooo fun!
-Even the structure of the building was quite ingenious.
-The entire building looked as though it had
+Even the structure of the building was

-been through a hurricane that was thrown upside and has crashed into another building that housed a theater where they perform the most hilarious melodrama
+quite ingenious.
+The entire building looked as though it had been through a hurricane that was thrown upside down and has crashed into another building that

-ever.
-Frank and I used to get annual passes to the Great American Melodrama each year in Oceano, California so we have seen our fair share of them.
-Even
+housed a theater where they perform the most hilarious melodrama ever.
+Frank and I used to get annual passes to the Great American Melodrama each year

-though this one was a bit shorter it was very well done and they served a three course dinner as well.
-They even had a few of the characters played by members
+in Oceano, California so we have seen our fair share of them.
+Even though this one was a bit shorter it was very well done and they served a three course

-of the audience that were brought on stage including a 6 year old who played Paul Bunyan with an axe and all.
-I laughed so hard my stomach actually hurt.
+dinner as well.
+They even had a few of the characters played by members of the audience that were brought on stage including a 6 year old who played Paul

 A look on the inside.